amirhne/lab-for-ansible-with-ubuntu/readme.md

 # What is this?
 This is docker-compose file that create a lab environment for practicing with ansible.
-It installs ssh on ubuntu and add user with sudo permision for ansible.
+It installs ssh on ubuntu and add user with sudo permission for ansible.

 ## How to work with it?
 You should have docker and docker-compsose installed on your machine and user the following command in project directory to run the it: